 Check your dog’s nails on a weekly basis to make sure they are not growing too long and listen when they are walking across a hard floor.
-If you hear their nails clicking, it’s time to trim them or file them down.
+If you hear their nails clicking, it’s time to cut your dog’s nails or file them down.

 Winter weather and cold temperatures are rough on your dog’s paws and sensitive paw pads.
 Start by trimming the fur between toes and paw pads.
 Keeping fur in these areas shorter will help reduce the amount of chemicals, ice, dirt, and debris that can get stuck there.

 You will also want to keep a towel or cloth near the door so you can wipe your dog’s paws off after an outing.
 This helps keep their feet dry and can help prevent cracked paw pads.
 You can also buy paw balm or make a DIY paw balm to keep your pup’s paw pads protected and moisturized.
 A sturdy pair of booties can also help protect your dog’s paws when they are out and about in the winter.

 3. Help Your Dog Avoid Dry Skin in the Winter